Chinese Language — History, Development, Classifications, and Fun Facts

 Generally, each Chinese Character or Hanzi has an initial, a final, and a tone to form the pronunciation.

-Besides recording pronunciation, today, the Pinyin system is also used to type Chinese characters as well.
+Besides recording pronunciation, today, the Pinyin system is also used to type Chinese words.

 How Simple Are Chinese Language Grammars?

-No verb conjugations in accordance with changing of personal pronouns and tenses.
+No verb conjugations following changing of personal pronouns and tenses.

-Only using simple adverbial of time words to show tenses.
+Only using simple adverbial time words to show tenses.